pegasone/pegasone.github.io/index.md

 <h4>2020-10-02</h4>

-I have recently had a conversation with someone who thinks the reported numbers for their country are wrong because "they don't make sense".
-Specifically, they think that active case numbers should have decreased after the first peak; apparently, this assumption is not consistent with the recovered cases and deaths reported for their country.
+I have recently had a conversation with someone who thinks the reported numbers for their country are wrong because they "don't make sense".
+Specifically, they think that active case numbers should have decreased after the first peak and this assumption is not consistent with the recovered cases and deaths reported for their country.

-As I mentioned before, while the positive rate remains above 2% and lots of molecular diagnostic tests are carried out, the active case count does not seem to decrease; further research is required for confirmation.
+As mentioned before, while the positive rate remains above 2% the active case count does not seem to decrease; further research is required for confirmation.
+As more molecular diagnostic tests are carried out one would expect the active case count to further increase.

-I have come to realize that what I am trying to do with ACPO-14 is not so different: finding a consolidated, artificial indicator that fits my intuition of the pandemic progression.
+I have come to realize that what I am trying to do with ACPO-14 is not so different — finding a consolidated, artificial indicator that fits my intuition of the pandemic progression.
 Now I think that my approach was wrong.
-However incomplete and inconsistent, reported data comes first and one cannot ignore it.
-For this reason, I have stopped trying to find an acceptable consolidated indicator.
+However incomplete and inconsistent, reported data comes first and discrepancies must be taken into account before dawing any conclusion.
+For these reasons, I have stopped trying to find an acceptable consolidated indicator.

-ACPO-14 is to stay in COV2CON and I shall update the app only if bugfixes are needed but otherwise I will not develop it any further.
+ACPO-14 is to stay in COV2CON and the app will be updated if bugfixes are needed, otherwise I shall not develop it any further.